webdetails/sparkl/documentation/spec.md

 * _Import Plugin_: allows to import a remotely hosted plugin to the local CPK plugins folder.
 Opens a form to be filled with the plugin url/localisation. **This option is not implemented yet and is left for a second stage.**
 * _Refresh List_: updates the list of plugins;
-* _Request Pentaho Services_: sends email requesting Pentaho services/support. **This option is now present in all Sparkl dashboards on the dashboards container's header.**
+* _Request Pentaho Services_: sends email requesting Hitachi Vantara services/support. **This option is now present in all Sparkl dashboards on the dashboards container's header.**

 The dashboard also contains a *table* listing the existing plugins, each row with the corresponding plugin's Id, name, description and a set of *plugin options*: